mikewebbtech/mikewebbtech-hugo/content/articles/2024/2024-05-25-embracing-hugo.md

 online, making it easier to learn and troubleshoot.

 **_Version Control Friendly_**: Static sites are inherently easy to manage with version control systems like Git.
-This makes collaboration (if I ever decide to

-**_open-source_** parts of this blog) and tracking changes a breeze.
+This makes collaboration (if I  decide to create my own **_open-source_**  blog theme) and tracking changes a breeze.

 **_No Database Hassle_**: Eliminating the need for a databasesimplifies deployment and maintenance considerably.
 This aligns with my desire to focus on